-This workshop will guide businesses in taking a new plant-based ingredient/product from idea conception to market.
-Speakers will address topics including development of plant protein based products, technology scale-up, co-manufacturer selection, quality systems, intellectual property, regulatory, project management and marketing launch.
-A regulatory panel will address questions from the audience on the current regulatory landscape of plant-based products.
-In addition, there will be time set aside for networking to connect with potential collaborators, customers, partners and fellow plant protein aficionados.
+This workshop guides businesses in taking a new plant-based ingredient/product from idea conception to market.
+Speakers addressed topics including development of plant protein based products, technology scale-up, co-manufacturer selection, quality systems, intellectual property, regulatory, project management and marketing launch.
+A regulatory panel addressed questions from the audience on the current regulatory landscape of plant-based products.
+In addition, there was time set aside for networking to connect with potential collaborators, customers, partners and fellow plant protein aficionados.

-Speakers will include representatives from CPG companies, ingredient suppliers and experienced retired professionals.
-The day and a half program will kick off with the keynote speaker Julie Simonson, Ph.D., Vice President R&D Product Innovation, the Schwan’s Company.
+Speakers included representatives from CPG companies, ingredient suppliers and experienced retired professionals.
+The day and a half program was kicked off by the keynote speaker Julie Simonson, Ph.D., Vice President R&D Product Innovation, the Schwan’s Company.
 Dr. Simonson has a distinguished career in leading global commercialization and innovation, and is a member of PPIC’s Executive Board.
-At the networking dinner on June 9, Seth Tibbott, founder of the Tofurky company, will share the 40 year journey he pioneered in manufactured plant protein products.
+At the networking dinner on June 9, Seth Tibbott, founder of the Tofurky company, shared the 40 year journey he pioneered in manufactured plant protein products.

 Key Note Speaker:

 Vice President of R&D Product Innovation at Schwan's Company

 Founder of Turtle Island Foods, now "the Tofurky Company"